dohzya/sublime_scalariver/README.md

 ### Using Package Control

-Install the “Scalariver” package. (hem… when it'll be ready)
+Install the “Scalariver” package.

 ### À la pogne

-Fetch the sources on [GitHub](https://github.com/dohzya/sublime_scalariver).
+Fetch the sources on [GitHub](https://github.com/dohzya/sublime_scalariver) and put them into your Packages directory.

 ## Settings